 The Effects of Pesticides on Bees

-Richard Gill, from Royal Holloway University and his colleagues argue that this is not enough, as effects may be caused by the combination of pesticides the bees are exposed to, and may take longer to take effect than the current tests allow for.
+Richard Gill, from Royal Holloway University, and his colleagues argue that this is not enough, as effects may be caused by the combination of pesticides the bees are exposed to, and may take longer to take effect than the current tests allow for.

 Individual bees were followed by tagging them with micro-chips, and the colony as a whole was also evaluated.
-The team found that one of the pesticides tested reduced the number of adult bees emerging from pupae, as well as reducing the number that returned after foraging, while the other caused more worker bees to die in the nest.
+The team found that one of the pesticides reduced the number of adult bees emerging from pupae as well as reducing the number that returned after foraging.
+Another pesticide caused more worker bees to die in the nest.
 Colonies exposed to both pesticides showed additive effects, and these colonies were the most likely to fail.

-Bees are a vital part of our eco-system; they account for 80% of insect pollination, and their numbers are currently in decline.
+Bees are a vital part of our ecosystem; they account for 80% of insect pollination, and their numbers are currently in decline.
 It is important to work out why so we can try to increase these numbers again and sustain both crops and wild plants.

 This study looked at bumblebees, which live in smaller colonies than the more commonly studied honey bees, so are more susceptible to a fall in worker numbers.